 (with coffee afterwards)

 During our present vacancy, our interim Priest-in-Charge is the Reverend Stephen Hazlett of Greyfriars Church, Kirkcudbright.
 We also benefit from the part-time ministry of the Reverend Mark Smith (Beeswing) and the Reverend Beryl Scott (Dalbeattie).
-In addition we occasionally welcome other priests from in and around the Stewartry, two of these being the Right Reverend Gordon Mursell (Borgue) and the Reverend John Martin (Sandgreen)
+In addition we occasionally welcome other priests from in and around the Stewartry, three of these being the Right Reverend Gordon Mursell, the Reverend John Martin and the Reverend Yvonne Glass.

 We regret that the church is not open during the day for private contemplation.